 Although most open source developers would probably hate to admit it, marketing works.
-A good marketing campaign can create buzz around an open source product, even to the point where hardheaded coders find themselves having vaguely positive thoughts about the software for reasons they can't quite put their finger on.
-It is not my place here to dissect the arms-race dynamics of marketing in general.
+Good marketing can create buzz around an open source product, even to the point where hardheaded coders find themselves having vaguely positive thoughts about the software for reasons they can't quite put their finger on.
+It is not my purpose here to dissect the arms-race dynamics of marketing in general.
 Any corporation involved in free software will eventually find itself considering how to market themselves, the software, or their relationship to the software.
-The advice below is about how to avoid common pitfalls in such an effort; see also the section called “Publicity” in Chapter 6, Communications.

-Not too long ago, I saw an announcement by a very well-known computer company, stating that they were releasing an important software package under an open source license.
+Once I saw an announcement by a very well-known computer company, stating that they were releasing an important software package under an open source license.
 When the initial announcement came out, I took a look at their now-public version control repository and saw that it contained only three revisions.
 In other words, they had done an initial import of the source code, but hardly anything had happened since then.
 That in itself was not worrying — they'd just made the announcement, after all.
 There was no reason to expect a lot of development activity right away.

 Some time later, they made another announcement.
 Here is what it said, with the name and release number replaced by pseudonyms: